guileen/node-sendmail/Readme.md

 ##### 1.1.0 Add DKIM signing
 Added a `dkim` object to options that can have two properties: `privateKey` and `keySelector`.
 These options correspond to the options for [`dkim-signer`](https://github.com/andris9/dkim-signer).
 Added an example for these options.
 Special thanks goes out to download13 for [PR 23](https://github.com/guileen/node-sendmail/pull/23)

+##### 1.1.1 Readme fix
+simple link and text updates

+##### 1.2.0 Added Support for devHost & devPort
+Add option to override "localhost" when sending all SMTP traffic to a dummy server.

 ### Roadmap